 So Nietzsche is no stranger to the time of the long run.
 His early notes on eternal recurrence propose that those transformed by the thought will now assume the task of teaching it over a period of millennia, a span equivalent to that needed for the growth of a great forest.
 Zarathustra compares the nurturing of his "children," those he's inspired, to the extended work of cultivating a "living plantation."
 His children are now "still becoming green for me in their first spring, standing close together and shaken in common by the winds, the trees of my garden and my finest soil."
 Eventually, he says, each of these tree children can be dug up and replanted "that it might learn solitude and defiance and caution" (III.3).
 When Zarathustra dreams of weighing the world it's "as if a tree waved to me, broad-branched, strong-willed, bent down like an arm-rest and even like a foot-rest for one weary of the way" (III.10.1).
-Let us live for the future in a grand tree, Zarathustra calls to his friends: "In the tree called Zukunft we build our nests;

-eagles hall bring to us lonely ones victuals in their beaks!...like strong winds we would live above [the unclean], neighbors to eagles, neighbors to snow, neighbors to the sun" (II.6).
-These words evoke an atmosphere like that of the idyllic yet precarious sojourn of the eco-activists in the forest canopy.
+Let us live for the future in a grand tree, Zarathustra calls to his friends: "In the tree called Zukunft we build our nests; eagles shall bring to us lonely ones victuals in their beaks!...like strong winds we would live above [the unclean], neighbors to eagles, neighbors to snow, neighbors to the sun" (II.6).
+These words evoke an atmosphere like the idyllic yet precarious sojourn of the eco-activists in the forest canopy.
 The free spirit is a "dweller in forests" (II.8).
-Indeed, Zarathustra is a book of trees and gardens planted with the future in mind.
+Zarathustra is a book of trees and gardens planted with the future in mind.
 The rose-apples that Zarathustra anticipates from the trees he loves materialize in "The Convalescent," fetched by eagle and serpent who tell him that the world awaits him as a garden.

 Nietzsche occasionally speculates about remaking some aspects of the Earth - cultivating his garden.
-An aphorism, in The Wanderer and his Shadow projects the possibility of a "great tree of humanity," an Earth organized in terms of "medical geography."
-Here individuals and groups could find the environments where they might best flourish, given their specific constitutions (WS 188-189).
+A few aphorisms project the possibility of a "great tree of humanity," an Earth organized in terms of "medical geography."
+Here individuals and groups could find the environments where they would flourish best, given their specific constitutions (WS 188-189).
 The "great tree" would be a green efflorescence of the planet, a great garden of extensive living space, an amalgam of environmentally conscious construction and reforestation.
-In Nietzsche's Earth I contextualize the thinker's garden ideas in relation to those heterotopias serving as crowning emblems of great civilizations, including dreamy architectural landscapes of Italian princes with vast views of countryside or sea, magnificence constructions like Versailles, or English picturesque gardens with their intricacy and multiplicity of perspectives.
 Perhaps the coming garden will be a giant tree canopy over the Earth.